0x41424142/qualysdk/docs/vmdr.md

 ### Pause Scan API

 The ```pause_scan()``` API lets you pause a currently-running VM scan in VMDR.
-Results are returned as a tuple with two strings. tuple[0] is the response message from Qualys and tuple[1] is the scan reference.
+Results are returned as a string, which is the response message from Qualys.
 Acceptable params are:

 |Parameter| Possible Values |Description|Required|
 |--|--|--|--|